-Bring a current, government-issued photo ID such as a driver's license or passport, and if you've got an E-ticket, print out the official confirmation page; you'll need to show your confirmation at the security checkpoint, and your ID at the ticket counter or the gate.
-(Children under 18 do not need photo IDs for domestic flights, but the adults checking in with them need them.)
+Bring a current, government-issued photo ID such as a driver's license or passport.
+Keep your ID at the ready to show at check-in, the security checkpoint, and sometimes even the gate.
+(Children under 18 do not need government-issued photo IDs for domestic flights, but they do for international flights to most countries.)